Alloy Artifacts

 Early Handle Pattern

-Earlier Danielson pliers used a small diamond checkered pattern on the handles, giving a dotted appearance from a distance.
-This pattern is believed to have remained in use up until about 1942, after which the geometric "herringbone" pattern came into use.
+Earlier Danielson pliers were made with a small diamond checkered pattern on the handles, giving a dotted appearance from a distance.
+Danielson continued using this pattern until around 1942, after which the geometric "herringbone" pattern came into use.
 An example of the diamond checkered pattern on pliers date coded to 1941 can be seen as the Fulton Thin-Nosed Pliers.

 8 Inch Slip-Joint Combination Pliers